rockdaboot/wget2/docs/wget2.md

       wget2 --ignore-tags=a,area -H -k -K -r https://<site>/<document>

-  However, the author of this option came across a page with tags like "<LINK REL="home" HREF="/">" and came to the realization that specifying tags to ignore was not enough.
-One can't just tell Wget2 to ignore "<LINK>", because then stylesheets will not be downloaded.
+  However, the author of this option came across a page with tags like `<LINK REL="home" HREF="/">` and came to the realization that specifying tags to ignore was not enough.
+One can't just tell Wget2 to ignore `<LINK>`, because then stylesheets will not be downloaded.
 Now the best bet for downloading a single page and its requisites is the dedicated `--page-requisites` option.